-All Sage Meters have the ability to perform the In-Situ Calibration Check as long as a “no flow” (0 SCFM) condition can be created.
+All Sage Meters have the ability to perform the In-Situ Calibration Check as long as a “no-flow” (0 SCFM) condition can be created.
 This check is quick and easy and doesn’t require a highly skilled technician to perform it.
-Additionally, other than an isolation valve assembly for the Insertion meter style to create a “no flow” condition, the cost for this feature is built into the Sage Metering low price.
+Additionally, other than an isolation valve assembly for the insertion-style meter to create a “no-flow” condition, this feature’s cost is built into the Sage Metering low price.

-Traditionally, thermal mass flow meters have relied upon the Wheatstone bridge, which is an electrical circuit used to measure resistance, but it is prone to drifting.
-One of the unique elements of Sage Metering’s approach is the ability to use a digital method of driving the sensors.
-The proprietary technology provides additional benefits which include: improved signal stability, enhanced temperature compensation, better sensitivity to detecting flow changes, improved resolution, and the capability of adjusting the meter’s operating range to match the customer’s specific operating conditions.
+Traditionally, thermal mass flow meters have relied upon the Wheatstone bridge, an electrical circuit used to measure resistance, but it is prone to drifting.
+One of Sage Metering’s unique elements is the ability to use a digital method of driving the sensors.
+The proprietary technology provides additional benefits, which include: improved signal stability, enhanced temperature compensation, better sensitivity to detecting flow changes, improved resolution, and the capability of adjusting the meter’s operating range to match the customer’s specific operating conditions.

-To view how easy and quick the Sage Metering operation is visit In-Situ calibration as easy as 1-2-3.
-As other manufacturers bring their in-situ calibration solutions to market, it becomes clear that Sage is still leading the way.
-At first glimpse the advantages of the Sage Metering approach over other thermal manufacturers with in-situ calibration capability are:
+To view how easy and quick the Sage Metering operation is, visit In-Situ calibration as easy as 1-2-3.
+As other manufacturers bring their in-situ calibration solutions to the market, it becomes clear that Sage is still leading the way.
+At first glimpse, the advantages of the Sage Metering approach over other thermal manufacturers with in-situ calibration capability are:

-- Sage has no additional cost for this feature while one company is charging a $2,000 premium per meter for their in-situ method.
+- Sage has no additional cost for this feature, while one company charges a $2,000 premium per meter for their in-situ method.

 - The Sage approach is easy as 1-2-3 and fast, while one company requires multiple data points to verify accuracy.

-- A leading thermal mass meter manufacturer also requires a highly skilled technician to verify the accuracy using a nitrogen tank along with a pressure regulator and gauge kit at the meter site.
+- A leading thermal mass meter manufacturer also requires a highly skilled technician to verify the accuracy using a nitrogen tank and a pressure regulator and gauge kit at the meter site.

 - If a Sage Sensor is dirty, the in-situ check will not pass, giving the technician a chance to clean the sensor.
 If the sensor is damaged, it will not pass either.
-While one company’s in-situ check is unable to determine if the sensor is contaminated or damaged and will continue to provide inaccurate data.
+In contrast, one company’s in-situ check cannot determine if the sensor is contaminated or damaged and will continue to provide inaccurate data.

-In my next post, I’ll discuss one of the largest, if not largest thermal mass flow meter manufacturers’ approach to onsite verification.
+I’ll discuss one of the largest, if not largest, thermal mass flow meter manufacturers’ approach to onsite verification in my next post.